peterparkedcar165/minecraft_mod_ideas/README.md

 🔥 Fire: Take reduced damage from Fire attacks.

-💧 Water: Swim faster underwater, can breathe.
+💧 Water: Swim faster underwater, can breathe underwater, and mine slightly faster.

 🍀 Grass: Can regenerate nutrients but not saturation, when on water or sunlight.
 Slowly though.